mkraquiz/munchyco.github.io/index.md

 # Overview

-manoa munchies is a directory for students to find food
+manoa munchies™ is a directory for students to find food on campus that they might enjoy based on their preferences.
+Here they are able to discover a selection of vendors and information such as open hours, location, and menu items.

 # Goals